Llanberis: Country of birth

 The 2021 Census noted that 96.6 per cent of Llanberis' population was born in the United Kingdom.
-The 2011 Census noted that 97.2 per cent of the population was born in the United Kingdom; 73.6 per cent of the population was born in Wales and 22.4 percent of the population born in England.
+The 2011 Census noted that 97.2 per cent of the population was born in the United Kingdom; 73.6 per cent of the population was born in Wales and 22.4 per cent of the population born in England.

 Identity

 According to the 2011 Census, 67.4 per cent of the population noted that they had Welsh-only national identity, with 26.1 per cent noting that they had no Welsh national identity at all.
 According to the 2021 Census, 64.8 per cent of the population noted that they had Welsh-only national identity.

 Local attractions

 Places of interest in and near the village include the Snowdon Mountain Railway, the National Slate Museum, the Llanberis Lake Railway, Llyn Padarn country park and Electric Mountain.
 Tours of Dinorwig Power Station are also available from a purpose-built visitor centre.

 The village is a common starting point for ascents of Snowdon along the Llanberis Path.
 Although it is the longest route, it is the least strenuous ascent, largely following the line of the Snowdon Mountain Railway.
 This makes it the most popular walking route on the mountain.